 Let’s use what works and communities understands.
 I believe the change that we are all looking for lies in our hands.
 Let women deal with it as they will do it from the bottom of their hearts and let men be supportive the female leadership in this battle against FGM.

 Finally, let’s use different approaches to get positive results otherwise we are suffering from insanity described by Albert Einstein.
 Quote: “Insanity: doing the same thing over and over again and expecting different results”

 MD Mariam Abdillahi Dahir

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com February 9, 2018
+To consider publishing your opinion piece or analysis please email to email@example.com February 9, 2018